C-Stew/SkyrimSE-Modlist/index.md

 If Vortex shows any mod conflicts in the upper right corner, **always load the mods in the order of this list**.
 Mods downloaded first should be loaded **before** mods downloaded after them.
 This way features won’t be unintentionally overridden by other mods.

 ## ESO & UI's List (including patches)
-**When downloading mods, use the specified version unless replaced by a newer build!**
+**When downloading mods, use the specified version unless replaced by a newer build!
+If no version is specified, download the latest Main File!**

 **If a mod is no longer available, proceed without it as it will likely work anyway.**
 - [SSE Engine Fixes](https://github.com/aers/EngineFixesSkyrim64/releases/)